aiidateam/AEP/003_efficient_object_store_for_repository/readme.md

 is based on the node UUID with two levels of sharding (that is, if the node UUID is `4af3dd55-a1fd-44ec-b874-b00e19ec5adf`, the folder will be `4a/f3/dd55-a1fd-44ec-b874-b00e19ec5adf`).
-Files of a nodes are stored within the node repository folder, possibly within a folder structure.
+Files of a node are stored within the node repository folder, possibly within a folder structure.

 While quite efficient when retrieving a single file